What separates the winning companies from everyone else? Brand. If you ask Ryan Deiss, he’ll tell you it comes down to three things:

 And also why are these cows standing?

 Why are these cows standing and how does a company that is only open six days a week sell more chicken than any other company on planet earth?
 There’s something that we can all learn there as well.

 So we’re going to talk about branding and really I have to give credit where credit’s due.
 Our host, our illustrious host Mr. David Cancel, I love what he had to say about brand.
 He said, “Companies can no longer differentiate on features in a world of infinite supply.
 Brand.
 Brand is the only true marketing advantage.”

 In a world of infinite supply, in a world where everyone can be a taxi driver.
 In a world where everyone can be a hotel.
-In a world where with a matter of clicks you can have almost anything you want on doorstep in a day or less.
+In a world where you can have almost anything in a matter of clicks, you want on your doorstep in a day or less.
 Brand is the true differentiator.
 It is the one advantage that we have.

 So we’re beginning to agree that brand is important.
 Really for the first time in a long time, branding is once again cool.
 But what is branding?
 When we say branding, what do we mean by that?
 I love this quote from Jeff Bezos.